Omaha Felony DUI Lawyer

 How Long Does a DUI Stay on Your Record in Nebraska?

-A DUI will stay on your record for 5 years.
+A DUI will stay on your record for five years.
 Nebraska goes by a point system for all drivers, and if a driver accumulates 12 points, their license will be permanently suspended.
 A DUI first offense will add 6 points to your record.
-In Nebraska, there is a 15-year lookback time which means that if you were charged with your first DUI within the past 15 years, you would be charged with a second one if you received another.
+In Nebraska, there is a 15-year lookback time, which means that if you were charged with your first DUI within the past 15 years, you would be charged with a second one if you received another.

 Can You Get a DUI Expunged in Nebraska?

-Past criminal records and especially criminal records that occurred after the offense sought to be set aside
+- Past criminal records and especially criminal records that occurred after the offense sought to be set aside

-Volunteer or community service
+- Volunteer or community service

-Evidence that shows that you follow the law
+- Evidence that shows that you follow the law

-Employment after the conviction
+- Employment after the conviction

 How Can You Fight Your DUI Felony Charge?

-The first question you should ask is if your charge is accurate.
-As an example, breathalyzer and other breath analysis tests are not foolproof.
+The first question you should ask is whether your charge is accurate.
+For example, breathalyzer and other breath analysis tests are not foolproof.
 Though the science behind them makes them more accurate than field sobriety tests, there can still be issues with the equipment.
 Calibration logs can be requested in court, showing the accuracy of the machine you were asked to use.
 Maintenance can also be checked.
 Breath analysis machines must be serviced regularly to perform correctly; incorrect maintenance can impact the reading.

 How a DUI Attorney Can Help